 -is made of chemicals

--leeches chemical contaminants in our waters
+-leeches chemical which contaminates our waters (rivers/oceans/tap water)

 -attracts toxic molecules or toxins